My Professional Background

 I am a former Managing Partner of Attwaters Jameson Hill, a role that I enjoyed.
 During my time as Managing Partner, I was very proud that we were accredited Silver status with Investors in People.
 At the time we were one of only a handful of law firms to achieve that status.
 I think the accreditation sums up the ethos of our firm; our staff are very important to us and we want them to get the most out of their time here.

 When I joined Attwaters Jameson Hill, I became a specialist in Personal Injury law.
 In addition, I also became involved in Education law.
 My nephew is on the autistic spectrum and has various other special needs.
 It took a long time to get a proper assessment of his needs and even longer for accurate provision.
 When I started to help my sister through this process, I was astounded at how difficult it was; it is a legal minefield imposed on parents and carers, who are already stretched to the limit emotionally and physically.
 It is through my involvement with my nephew’s case that I have developed a specialism in Education law.
-It also influenced my decision to volunteer as a Governor at a local secondary school.

 I moved back to Hertfordshire when I finished Law school.
 I qualified in 1991 and after working for two different firms, joined Attwaters in 1995, where I have been ever since.
 I became a Partner in 1997 and am very proud of the fact that I am the first woman Partner in the firm’s long history.

 - In Legal 500 2018 I am described as ‘extremely able, experienced and approachable’